 A hiatal hernia occurs when part of the stomach moves upward into the chest.
-A person may need hiatal hernia surgery if the hernia causes severe symptoms or is likely to cause complications.
+A person may need surgery if the hernia causes severe symptoms or is likely to cause complications.
 Various surgical options are available.

 Not everyone with a hiatal hernia requires surgery.
 Many people may be able to treat the condition with medication or lifestyle changes.
 However, there is a range of procedures available for those who need surgery, the most common being the Nissen fundoplication.

 This article discusses hiatal hernia surgery procedures, expected recovery times, complications, and risks.

 Most hiatal hernias do not cause symptoms, and therefore, treatment is not usually necessary.
 Those who have more mild symptoms, such as heartburn, acid reflux, or gastroesophageal reflux disorder (GERD), may be able to treat their condition with medications or lifestyle changes.

 - symptoms are severe and interfere with quality of life

 - symptoms do not respond to other treatments

 - hernia is at risk of strangulation, which is when the herniated tissue’s blood supply gets cut off — a situation that can be fatal

 - symptoms include bleeding, ulcers, or narrowing of the food pipe or esophagus, which is known as an esophageal stricture

 The surgeon inserts a laparoscope, which is a thin tube with a light and a camera, into the abdomen to repair the hernia.
 The surgeon may also tighten the stomach opening to prevent the hernia from returning.

 Laparoscopic repair has some advantages over other types of hiatal hernia surgeries.
 These include less:

 - risk of infection